annashipman/annashipman.github.io/_posts/2022-01-01-clojure-vagrant.md

 layout: blog_post
 ---

 I recently couldn't work out why Clojure was not working concurrently in a Vagrant box.
-I'm not sure I solved the problem but I learned many things, and here are some of them.
+I didn't solve the problem, but I learned many things, and here are some of them.

 ## I use Vagrant for most things I do